About Better World Advisors

 Brian is a big believer in the power of music, technology and culture to advance peace and human rights.
 Active in the anti-apartheid movement, he was a leading organizer of Rock Against Racism USA.
 During the US Soviet citizen diplomacy movement, he co-produced the Soviet American Peace Walk Concert in Golden Gate Park.
 In 1994 he worked with the Unity Foundation to organize a live two-way television "Space Bridge" between artist festivals in Sarajevo and San Francisco.
-This was part of a series of videoconferences focused on citizens peace building initiatives to the city of Sarajevo, which was then under the siege of war.
+This was part of an "Interactive Plaza" series of videoconferences focused on citizens peace building initiatives to the city of Sarajevo, which was then under the siege of war.
 In 1995 he co-produced an International Culture and Technology Festival for the 50th of the United Nations in San Francisco.

 For many years he produced a nationwide live radio Earth Day Auction of guitars autographed by the world's most well-known rock artists.
 Brian used to work for Bill Graham Presents and was a volunteer with the Rock Medicine Unit of the Haight Asbury Free Clinic for 5 years.

 Brian is an advocate for the idea of "concert-rallies" and produced a report on the U.S. concert industry and concert-rally opportunities for the Dean for America campaign in 2004.
 That same year, working with Music for America, he arranged for voter registration and information tables to be set up at over 50 nightclub shows in ten states during the Super Tuesday Democratic primaries.

 He is a founding member of Business Partnership for Peace, Business for Social Responsibility, and the Impact Hub in San Francisco.
 He is a pioneer of Internet industry community organizing.
 He has the Corporate Relations Manager for the Association of Internet Professionals, published the San Francisco's Dot-Com Directory, produced SF Web Business Mixers and 415TECH networking events.
 In 1996 he came up with the idea and sold the first "beyond the banner" Internet advertising campaign to Microsoft for the Launch of Office 97.